cysouw/diathesis/text/c13_zumInfinitive.md

 ### [ –N | NA ] *halten + am‑Infinitiv* Continuative Causative (*Kontinuitätskausativ*) {#sec:zuminfinitive-halten-causative}

-The *halten + am + Infinitiv* construction is used with intransitive verb, most typically with *laufen* [@next a].
+The *halten + am‑Infinitiv* construction is used with intransitive verb, most typically with *laufen* [@next a].
 It adds a new participant to the event that causes the process to keep ongoing.
 This construction is also frequently attested with verbs describing heat production, like *kochen* 'to cook' [@next b].
 However, these verbs appear to be mostly used in a metaphorical sense.

 ::: ex
 - Der so erzeugte Druck hielt die Partnerschaft am Laufen.^[~~DWDS~~: Berliner Zeitung, 28.05.1999.]